-- Preheat oven to 400 degree F. In a medium saucepan, bring water, butter, and salt to a boil over medium-high heat.
+- Preheat oven to 400 degrees F. In a medium saucepan over medium-high heat, bring water, butter, and salt to a boil.
 Add flour all at once and stir quickly with a wooden spoon until mixture forms a ball; remove from heat.

 - In a large bowl, beat cream until stiff peaks form.
 Fold in pudding mix and set aside.
 In a small bowl, stir together confectioners' sugar, cocoa, and milk to make a smooth icing.

-- Cut eclair shells horizontally in half and spoon pudding mixture equally into bottom of each.
-Replace tops of eclair shells and spread cocoa icing over tops.
+- Cut eclair shells in half horizontally and spoon pudding mixture equally into bottom of each.
+Replace tops of eclair shells and spread icing over tops.
 Cover loosely and chill at least 1 hour before serving.

 Report Inappropriate Comment

 Are you sure you would like to report this comment?
 It will be flagged for our moderators to take action.

 Thank you for taking the time to improve the content on our site.